 But Kumar also highlights that “[t]here are many published reports with conflicting results regarding the role of carbohydrates (mainly fructose) and cancer prevalence.”

 As mentioned earlier, we have previously reported on a study that revealed that sucrose increases breast cancer rates.
 Over half of mice fed a sucrose-rich diet developed breast cancer, while only 30 percent of mice that consumed a starch-based diet did.
-While a number of population studies concur with this finding, others refute such a link.
+While a number of population studies concur with this

 Whether and how sugar contributes to the many different types of cancer that are plaguing the human race is not entirely clear at this point.
 Perhaps we should all be cutting down our sugar consumption.